dotnet-websharper/core/docs/InterfaceGenerator.md

 # WebSharper Interface Generator

-The WebSharper Interface Generator (WIG) is a tool for generating WebSharper bindings to JavaScript libraries.
+The WebSharper Interface Generator (WIG) is a tool (build task) for generating WebSharper bindings to JavaScript libraries.
 Bindings allow developers to access these libraries from typed F# code that gets compiled to JavaScript by WebSharper.
 While it is possible to create bindings manually, WIG allows to write the binding definitions in F#, making full use of the language to streamline repetitive tasks.

-WIG includes an assembly with binding-generating code and Visual Studio project templates.
 Simply put, WIG takes an F# value representing a set of classes, interfaces, and members together with their documentation and mappings to JavaScript, and generates a binding assembly from that definition.
 The binding is a .NET assembly